 The same equation used for Motown or Memphis just won’t do.
 Rock, rhythm and blues, soul, pop, etc. and so on, share a foundational music language.
 Keys, chords, melodies—and a stripped down, universal approach to lyrics.
 Rap is coded, dense, purposefully irreverent, often raunchy, and incredibly specific.
 It requires footnotes.
 I have listened to the music my whole life.
 I teach it at the college level.
 I have made music of my own.
 To this day, I still stumble upon and uncover the meaning behind certain lyrics.

 There is too much work to be done to shrink the chasm of misunderstanding, misrepresentation, and ignorance between cultures before the masses unanimously adore rap as much as the sounds of Motown.
 Berry Gordy designed that music to be unanimously loved.
 By and large, rap is not designed to be adored by the masses.
 This doesn’t lessen rap’s value.
 It’s just a difference of intentions.
-Theater is a niche market to begin with, so to put a subcultural precursor to it only further “niche-ifies” it.
+Theatre is a niche market to begin with, so to put a subcultural precursor to it only further “niche-ifies” it.
 To focus on the music of just one rapper limits things further.

 The chasm is too wide between the rap fluent and those who quite simply don’t know how to listen to it for it to be a mass appeal hit.
 I have read some reviews of Holler If You Hear Me that pinpoint the book as the problem, and other have lamented that the lyrics are “too dense,” which I find puzzling.
 You telling me Shakespeare ain’t dense?